Consensus Algorithms and the Decomposition-Separation Theorem: Relationship to Previous Work

 Therefore,

 On the other hand,

 Eqs. (\ref{1001}) and (\ref{1002}) together imply:

-Once again since the total interactions between $J^k$ and $\bar{J}^k$ is finite over the infinite time interval, inequalities (\ref{1003}) can occur for finitely many times $n$, and this completes the proof. \end{proof} An immediate corollary of Theorem \ref{time-invariant-jet-cardinality} as follows. \begin{corollary}\cite{Bolouki:12b} Consider a multi-agent system with dynamics (\ref{modelss}), where $\{ A(n) \}$ is balanced asymmetric.
-Then, $z_i(n)$ converges for every $i \in M$, as $n$ goes to infinity, where $z_i(n)$ is the $i$th least value among $X_1(n),\ldots,X_N(n)$. \end{corollary} \begin{definition}\cite{Touri:3} A chain $\{ A(n) \}$ of stochastic matrices is said to have the \textit{absolute infinite flow property}, if for every jet $J$ in $M$ with a time-invariant size, $U(J,M \backslash J)$ is unbounded. \end{definition} \begin{theorem}\cite{Bolouki:12b} If $\{A(n)\}$ is balanced asymmetric, then, $\{A(n)\}$ is class-ergodic if and only if the absolute infinity property holds over each island of $\{A(n)\}$.
-Furthermore, in case of class-ergodicity, islands are ergodic classes are $\{A(n)\}$. \end{theorem} \begin{proof} From Theorem \ref{balanced-in-P*}, we know that $\{A(n)\} \in \mathcal{P}^*$.
+Once again, since the cumulative interaction between $J^k$ and $\bar{J}^k$ must be finite over the infinite time interval because of the D-S Theorem and in view of the class property $\mathcal{P}^*$, (\ref{1003}) can occur only for finitely many times $t$, and this completes the proof. \end{proof} An immediate corollary of Proposition \ref{time-invariant-jet-cardinality} is as follows. \begin{corollary}\cite{Bolouki:12b} Consider a multi-agent system with dynamics (\ref{DS-modelss}), where $\{ A(t) \}$ is balanced asymmetric.
+Then, $z_i(t)$ converges for every $i \in \mathcal{V}$, as $t$ goes to infinity, where $z_i(t)$ is the $i$th least value among $x_1(t),\ldots,x_N(t)$. \end{corollary} \begin{definition}\cite{Touri:3} A chain $\{ A(t) \}$ of stochastic matrices is said to have the \textit{absolute infinite flow property}, if for every jet $J$ in $\mathcal{V}$ with a time-invariant size, $U(J,\mathcal{V} \backslash J)$ is unbounded. \end{definition} \begin{proposition}\cite{Bolouki:12b} If $\{A(t)\}$ is balanced asymmetric, then, $\{A(t)\}$ is class-ergodic if and only if the absolute infinity property holds over each island of $\{A(t)\}$.
+Furthermore, in case of class-ergodicity, islands are the ergodic classes of $\{A(t)\}$. \end{proposition} \begin{proof} From Proposition \ref{balanced-in-P*}, we know that $\{A(t)\} \in \mathcal{P}^*$.
 Therefore, taking advantage of Theorem \ref{IJFP-equivalent}, it suffices to show that absolute infinite flow and infinite jet-flow properties are equivalent on each island.
-Obviously, the former is implied from the latter.
-We prove the converse as follows: Let the absolute infinite flow property holds over each island.
-Assume that $I$ is an arbitrary island of $\{A(n)\}$ and $J$ is an arbitrary jet in $I$.
+Obviously, the former is implied by the latter.
+We prove the converse as follows: Let the absolute infinite flow property hold over each island.
+Assume that $I$ is an arbitrary island of $\{A(t)\}$ and $J$ is an arbitrary jet in $I$.
 If the cardinality of jet $J$ becomes time-invariant after a finite time, unboundedness of $U(J,I \backslash J)$ is immediately implied from the absolute infinite flow property over $I$.
 Otherwise, the cardinality of $J$ increases infinitely many times by at least 1.
-In this case, from the proof of Theorem \ref{time-invariant-jet-cardinality}, we know that $V(J,M \backslash J)$ is unbounded, and consequently $U(J,M \backslash J)$ is unbounded following Lemma \ref{infinite V-U}.
+In this case, from the proof of Proposition \ref{time-invariant-jet-cardinality} (see (\ref{1003})), we know that $V(J,\mathcal{V} \backslash J)$ is unbounded, and consequently $U(J,\mathcal{V} \backslash J)$ is unbounded following Lemma \ref{infinite V-U}.
 Moreover,